Do you have questions about copyright ownership and duration? Our brief and clear answers to these commonly asked questions will help.

 Public domain means that a work isn't protected by copyright.
 This may occur in several situations.
 For example, U.S. government works (those created by the U.S. government and its employees) are in the public domain.
 Also, works in which copyright duration has expired are in the public domain.
 (For more information, see What Is the Public Domain?)

 My organization wants to copy and paste a photo from another website onto our own.
 The photo has no copyright notice, nor any information relating to copyright protection, or the name of the photographer or owner.
 Is the work in the public domain?

 No, assume that all content online is protected by copyright unless there's a statement to the opposite, or you've investigated the copyright status of the work.
 Even a work that doesn't contain a copyright symbol or other information relating to the identification of the copyright owner is presumably subject to copyright protection.

 Do all countries have the same copyright duration?

-No. The Berne Convention sets out the minimum duration for copyright protection, which is currently life-plus-fifty, meaning 50 years after the author’s death.
-So most countries (including Canada, until the new requirements of the United States-Mexico-Canada Agreement are implemented) still have a life-plus-fifty duration.
+No. The Berne Convention sets out the minimum duration for copyright protection, which is currently life-plus-fifty, meaning 50 years after the author's death.
+So most countries still have a life-plus-fifty duration.
 However, countries are free to provide a longer duration.
 The U.S. and European Union countries now provide a life-plus-seventy duration.
 Note that this is the general rule of copyright duration and specific works such as government works and employment works may have different durations of protection.

 John Doe, a staff newspaper photographer, took a photograph as part of his employment.
 Doe died in 1963.
 Is the newspaper’s copyright in the photograph still valid in 2018, or did it expire in 2013, 50 years after Doe died?